 - 1. Submit the case list electronically by the published deadline. - 2.
 Submit the summary sheet by the published deadline.
 The summary sheets should reflect the combined totals from all health care sites. - 3.
-Use the electronic forms that can be found on their personal ABOG web page.
+Use the electronic forms that can be found on their ABOG Personal Page.
 The use of any other form or format is not allowed.
 A paper case list is not acceptable. - 4.
-Collect cases between January 1, and December 31, 2017.
-If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
-However, if a 2 year case list is used, it may not include cases collected during fellowship. - 5.
-Not include any case previously used on a prior case list for a basic or subspecialty Certifying Examination. - 6.
-Have the case list certified by the appropriate personnel of the institution(s) in which the care was given. - 7.
+Collect cases between January 1 and December 31, 2018.
+If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 18 months or 2 years.
+However, it may not include cases collected during fellowship. - 5.
+Not include any case previously used on a prior case list for a specialty or subspecialty Certifying Examination.

+- 6. Have the case list certified by the appropriate personnel of the institution(s) in which the care was given. - 7.
 De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
 (See Appendix D.) - 8.
 Use standard English language nomenclature.
-Common abbreviations are acceptable.
-There is no list of acceptable abbreviations. - 9.
+The list of acceptable abbreviations can be found in Appendix E. - 9.
 List the patient only once.
 If the patient is admitted more than once you should provide information regarding the additional admissions in the appropriate boxes.
 (If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)